Ferdinand Kulmer: Biography

 Ferdinand Kulmer was born 29 January 1925 in Cap Martin in the south of France, where his parents were spending the winter.
-The Kulmer family was aristocratic, old Croatian nobility that had been prominent in the political circles of Zagreb during the rule of Austria-Hungary, and included the well-known 19th century lawyer and politician Baron Franjo Kulmer.
-Ferdinand's father was Count Alexander Kulmer, master of Cernik (near Nova Gradiška), and his mother was the Austrian Countess d'Oberstat Edeltrud Bopp.
+The Kulmer family was aristocratic, old Croatian nobility of Austrian descent that had been prominent in the political circles of Zagreb during the rule of Austria-Hungary, and included the well-known 19th century lawyer and politician Baron Franjo Kulmer.
+Ferdinand's father was Count Alexander Kulmer, master of Cernik (near Nova Gradiška), and his mother was the Austrian noblewoman Countess Edeltrud Irmengild Hildegart Bopp von Oberstadt (b.
+1892).
 Young Ferdinand spent a comfortable childhood on a number of family estates and residences, schooled by private tutor.
 From 1936 he attended the Jesuit boarding school of Kalksburg in Vienna.
 When Kulmer was 13, he travelled extensively with his father around the Mediterranean, and the following year to the United States (New York, Chicago, Detroit, Washington).

 In 1942, Kulmer enrolled in the Budapest Academy of Fine Arts, where he studied under the Hungarian painter Rezso Zsombolya-Burghardt.
 It was an intense time, with the bombing of Pest by the Allied forces, and the family home reduced to ruins.
 By January 1945, Russian troops were entering Budapest, and amongst the general chaos, hunger and deprivation, Kulmer moved to Zagreb.
 The family fortune, along with most of their possessions was lost, and the privileged world of their relatives and friends had gone, taken over by the new socialist order.
 Kulmer retreated to his apartment in the Upper Town of Zagreb, part of the family palace on Catherine square.
 There he taught languages and attended the Academy of Fine Arts from 1945 to 1948, studying with Omer Mujadžić and Ljubo Babić.
 Kulmer also took special classes at the painting school of Đuro Tiljak during 1948–50.

 From 1950 to 1957, Kulmer worked in the studio of Krsto Hegedušić.
 After 10 years of being unable to travel, in 1955 he was granted a passport, and a two-month scholarship to Paris.
 Given his upbringing and knowledge of languages and different cultures, he made good use of his opportunity, forming new friends and useful contacts, opening doors and gaining an insight into the changes of the art world.
 On his return to Zagreb, Kulmer conveyed these new ideas to the local artist community.
 In 1961, Kulmer was appointed assistant to Hegedušić at the Academy of Fine Arts, becoming a full professor in 1969.

 In 1961, Kulmer held his first solo exhibition at the Museum of Contemporary Art in Zagreb.

 Kulmer was a member of the artist group March (Mart), and joined Gallery Forum in 1969.
 He participated in the Paris exhibition Galerie d'art international in 1979.
 He designed costumes for two films by Vatroslav Mimica and Veljko Bulajic in 1974–75 and 1977.

 Ferdinand Kulmer died in Zagreb on 11 November 1998.